wp-plugins/photonic/readme.txt

 Contributors: sayontan
 Donate link: http://aquoid.com/news/plugins/photonic/
-Tags: gallery, flickr, picasa, 500px, smugmug, fancybox, colorbox, prettyphoto, slideshow, jquery, shortcode Requires at least: WP 3.1
+Tags: gallery, flickr, picasa, 500px, smugmug, fancybox, colorbox, prettyphoto, slideshow, jquery, shortcode Requires at least: WP 3.2
 Tested up to: WP 3.4.2
 Stable tag: trunk
 License: GPLv3 or later

-WordPress galleries on steroids!
-A stylish plugin for beautiful galleries of your public and private Flickr, Picasa, SmugMug and 500px photos.
+Galleries on steroids!
+A stylish plugin for beautiful galleries of your public and private WP, Flickr, Picasa, SmugMug, 500px & Instagram photos.

 == Description ==

 Photonic lets you use the WordPress <code>gallery</code> shortcode and ramps it up with a lot of added functionality.
 It adds support for several new parameters to enhance your galleries.
-It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums, SmugMug albums and images, and 500px photos.
+It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums, SmugMug albums and images, 500px photos and collections, and Instagram photos and users.
 You can also enable authentication for your site visitors that will let them see private and protected photos from each provider.

 = Flickr Support =